mt-67/based-infra-skelet/README.md

   Deploy Grafana with Loki for log aggregation, and Prometheus (IAM-authenticated) for metrics collection.

 - **Make a Pipeline**
-  To make a pipelines for automatic assembly of Docker containers
+  To make a pipelines for automatic assembly of Docker containers.